Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 As the youngest of three siblings and the sole male heir of a family that had built its wealth through foam manufacturing, Cheng was accustomed to getting whatever he wanted.

-Frequent trips to Hong Kong presented ample opportunities for him to indulge in his newfound passion, and he would often return with a dozen shoes in a single haul.
+Frequent trips to Hong Kong presented ample opportunities for him to indulge in his newfound passion, and he would often return with a dozen pairs of shoes in a single haul.

 “Back then, Causeway Bay had a lot of great small sneaker stores and Mongkok had all the rare shoes,” he says.